MTstateIntroStats/IntroStatActivitiesHybrid/_book/01-A02-samplingbias.md

 ### Additional notes

+For more practice on sampling methods, use the Module 1 Review worksheet in the Unit 1 Review Materials (pgs.101--102).

 Use this space to summarize your thoughts and take additional notes on today's activity and material covered.

 \newpage